-Initial purpose of pickling raw vegetables was preservation of the food for longer term.
+The initial purpose of pickling raw vegetables was the preservation of the food for a longer term.
 Different nations had their own ways of picking and leavening depending on the climate they lived in.
-People in regions with warmer climate, such as Southern and South-Eastern Europe, Transcaucasia, Central Asia traditionally dried and marinated their foods using vinegar (made from soured wine), since during warm winters it was easiest and the most sure way to preserve food.
+People in regions with a warmer climate, such as Southern and South-Eastern Europe, Transcaucasia, Central Asia traditionally dried and marinated their foods using vinegar (made from soured wine), since during warm winters it was easiest and the surest way to preserve food.
 Vinegar was also very accessible and cheap.
-In colder regions of North Europe and counties like Russia and Ukraine methods of preserving food for longer terms got developed very differently – salting, pickling and leavening do not utilize any vinegars.
-It is a historic fact that in 12th century Russia marinated cucumbers and leavened cabbage were very common.
+In colder regions of northern Europe and counties like Russia and Ukraine methods of preserving food for longer terms got developed very differently – salting, pickling, and leavening do not utilize any kinds of vinegar.
+It is a historical fact that in the 12th century Russia marinated cucumbers and leavened cabbage were very common.

 From left to right:

 - bunch of fresh dill and fennel

 Redolent of garlic and piquant with fresh leaves, salty dill pickles can be supple and succulent or crisp and crunchy.

 - 7-8 small cucumbers

 - 3-4 Tbsp. sea salt ( I used pink Himalayan salt)